Skip to content

 3. Ports allocated — Each service gets a deterministic port via FNV-32a hash on "{project}/{instance}/{service}".
 Range: 10000–39999.

-4. Registry updated — Allocations are saved to ~/.config/outport/registry.json.
+4. Registry updated — Allocations are saved to ~/.local/share/outport/registry.json.

-5. .env written — Ports are written inside a fenced block (# --- begin/end outport.dev ---).
+5. .env written — Ports and computed values are written inside a fenced block (# --- begin/end outport.dev ---).
 Your existing .env content is preserved.
+Each service can target a different .env file — monorepos, sibling directories, even files outside your project — so one outport up wires everything.

 Next Steps